-“Never mind,” the mage added.
+“Never mind,” she added.
 “I think I know where we’re needed.”

-The pandaren did as commanded, sliding down on his back and just missing the axe swing of one of the giant Tauren that fought for these dishonorable fiends.
+The Patnesh did as commanded, sliding down on his back and just missing the axe swing of one of the giant enemy that fought for these dishonorable fiends.

 Ailyn stood at the back of the group now, casting curses left and right that send soldiers to the ground squirming as they tried to free themselves of the agony she had put on them.

 Fynn had fully collapsed to the ground before Iliera could close the distance between them.
 Zalarnen had started casting his own assortment of dark spells, but Iliera had either absorbed them, or taken them head on without flinching from the pain.
 The Zinji leader miscalculated her determination, and before he could retreat she was on him.
 She brought her mace down with an impressive force, and it was only by sheer luck that he was able to escape the blow.
 The hammer slammed into the ground, but Iliera heaved it back up in a heartbeat.
 Zalarnen had used the single moment to retreat, falling back behind his troops as they tried to restore their defensive line.

 Macksyn, Frosty, and Wave had already surged forward.
 Before the forces even had a chance to react to my own opening salvo, the team of Academy members were on them with even more fury.